L.A. Salami: Career

-In 2014 Burberry asked L.A.
-Salami to soundtrack their SS/14 Menswear campaign, Zane Lowe singled him out as a future star of BBC Radio 1, and Esquire Magazine featured him as one of the ten ‘Most Stylish Men In Music’.
+In 2014, Burberry asked L.A.
+Salami to soundtrack their SS/14 Menswear campaign, Zane Lowe singled him out as a future star of BBC Radio 1, and Esquire Magazine featured him as one of the ten "Most Stylish Men In Music".

 In 2015, Salami signed to Sunday Best Recordings & Domino Publishing.
 He spent the rest of that year working on his debut full-length album, recording with producer Matt Ingram at the Urchin Studios in London.

-In August 2016 he released his debut album Dancing With Bad Grammar which featured singles "The City Nowadays", "I Wear This Because Life Is War!", "Going Mad As The Street Bins" and "I Can’t Slow Her Down".
+In August 2016, Salami released his debut album Dancing With Bad Grammar, which featured singles "The City Nowadays", "I Wear This Because Life Is War!", "Going Mad As The Street Bins" and "I Can't Slow Her Down".

-His second album The City of Bootmakers was recorded in Berlin with producer Robbie Moore at his studio Impression Recordings, and released in April 2018 on Sunday Best.
+His second album, The City of Bootmakers, was recorded in Berlin, Germany, with producer Robbie Moore at his studio Impression Recordings, and released in April 2018 on Sunday Best.
 It featured the singles "England is Unwell", "Terrorism!
-(The Isis Crisis)", "Generation L(ost)" and "Jean Is Gone", and was named Album of the Day by BBC 6 Music.
+(The Isis Crisis)", "Generation L(ost)" and "Jean Is Gone", and was named "Album of the Day" by BBC 6 Music.

-His new EP is called Self-Portrait In Sound EP and was released on 4 February 2020.

-On 28 April 2020, he announced the release of his third album, The Cause of Doubt & a Reason to Have Faith.
-The album is set to release on 17 July 2020.
-Its first single is called "Things Ain't Changed", and the song and its video were released on 28 April.
+His EP Self-Portrait In Sound EP was released on 4 February 2020.
+On 28 April 2020, he announced the release of his third album, The Cause of Doubt & a Reason to Have Faith, set to release on 17 July 2020.
+Its first single, "Things Ain't Changed", and its video were released on 28 April.